r-rishit27/TUNEAI/README.md

 # Cold email generation based on resume using Tune Studio and Streamlit

-This repository contains the code for building a translator app that uses Tune Studio to integrate LangChain with the Mistral AI API and Streamlit for the front end.
+This repository contains the code for generating cold emails for job posting to hiring managers based on your resume  that uses Tune Studio to integrate LangChain  with the OpenAI API gpt 4-0 and Streamlit for the front end.

 ![Screenshot 2024-09-22 002955](https://github.com/user-attachments/assets/1587c800-6294-4c4a-b9ab-3406671acf7f)

 ## Running the application

-Clone this repository and navigate to the `translator-app` folder.
+Clone this repository and navigate to the `TUNAI` folder.
 In this folder, run the following command to create a virtual environment:

 ```sh
 python -m venv venv